oo13/spiritless_po/README.md

 The only feature of this library is that it does not depend on Boost library.

-I don't intend to compatible with spirit-po.
+I don't intend to be compatible with spirit-po.

 Example:
 ```c++